chronoDave/fs-walk/README.md

 ## Sync / Async

 `@chronocide/fs-walk` uses an interative, synchronous approach to scanning directories.
-Speed and memory wise, the performance is [roughly](https://www.quora.com/Is-recursion-faster-than-loops) [the](https://stackoverflow.com/questions/15688019/recursion-versus-iteration) [same](https://github.com/chronoDave/fs-walk/issues/1).
+Speed and memory wise, the performance is [roughly](https://www.quora.com/Is-recursion-faster-than-loops) [the](https://stackoverflow.com/questions/15688019/recursion-versus-iteration) [same](https://github.com/chronoDave/fs-walk/issues/1) compared to an asyc recursive approach.
 Code should be simple and easy to use, so an iterative approach works better for this scenario.

 ## Donating